mitchellhillman/mitchellhillman/README.md

 <img src="portrait.jpg" alt="portrait" style="width:160px; "/>

-#### 🧙‍♂️ About Me
+#### 🧙‍♂️ Bio

-I am a highly adaptable and multi-skilled software engineer with a deep well of experience in front-end web technologies.
-I have a knack for pushing the boundaries of what is possible and also finding solutions within fixed constraints.
-I pride myself on my ability to seamlessly transition between different programming languages and frameworks, and have worked with teams to adopt new technologies or refine existing systems.
-Whether it’s crafting an engaging user interface or optimizing website performance, I am driven by the challenge of creating exceptional digital experiences.
-My dedication to continuous learning allows me to stay at the forefront of industry trends, enabling me to deliver cutting-edge solutions that delight users and exceed expectations.
+I am an experienced technical contributor and effective team communicator.
+With each project I bring fast throughput on engineering tasks, unblock serious issues and guide my team toward better processes.
+My background is primarily in web applications, and I have a deep well of experience working with UI technologies especially Javascript based single page application frameworks.
+I am also very interested in full stack technologies and always looking for opportunities to contribute in other domains.

 🌎 I am located in [Charlottesville, Virginia](https://en.wikipedia.org/wiki/Charlottesville,_Virginia).